ayesharustgi-delphix/mongo-plugin/docs/docs/index.md

 - **Mongodump**              : Export source data and import into Staging mongo instance (dSource).
 Useful for offline/online backups of small databases (onprem, Saas, MongoAtlas)
 - **Replication**            : Add replicaset member to existing cluster.
 Fastest way to capture incrementals from the replicaset source.
 - **Mongo Ops Manager**      : Leverage existing backups, downloaded as compressed file(s), from Mongo OPS Manager.
 This mechanism can be used for ingesting sharded mongo database backups.
-- **Cluster to cluster Sync**: Leverage MongoSync utility to synchronise Non-Production Sharded cluster with existing cluster.
+- **Cluster to cluster Sync**: Leverage MongoSync utility to synchronise Non-Production Sharded cluster (Staging Cluster) with existing Source Cluster.
 Fastest way to get incrementals from sharded source.

 ## <a id="Ingestion_Types"></a> Ingestion Types: